rainerosion/caddyserver-php-fpm/README.md

 You can use Docker Compose to run CaddyServer with PHP-FPM.
 For example:

 - Configure your Caddyfile and Using the following command to create a container.

-- Caddyfile

 ```plaintext
 {